 It’s funny how sometimes you see an app and realize that it would be the most useful thing you can imagine.
 Wow, an app to track the contents of my fridge!
 How on earth did you survive this long without it?
 Well, actually, that’s precisely what I’m wondering.

-I found a basic fridge-stocking app (My Fridge) in my wanderings, then realized that I could go one up on that.
+I found a basic fridge-stocking app (My Fridge, No longer available) in my wanderings, then realized that I could go one up on that.
 What use is it to track your fridge contents if you still let it all go to waste?

 So, instead, I’ll introduce you to something a little novel, but not quite as crazy as using QR codes on the fridge.
 It’s a fridge inventory app linked with a recipe-finding app.

 With Grocery Hero, you start by entering in all of your fridge inventory, either manually or by using the scanner.
 This will take a little longer the first time, but afterwards you should be able to find things you regularly have in the kitchen more easily.
 All of the expiry dates and alarm dates should be recorded for the best results, as this leads to the magic of the next steps.

 You’ll soon note that this app records all of your food stocks, not just what’s in the fridge.
 It separates food into Fridge, Freezer and Pantry items, but will track all of them in a similar manner.

 Be sure to set sensible alarm dates as you enter items in.
 The app will then remind you when items are due to expire, prompting you to work out what you’d like to cook using that item.
 You can also view your food items according to expiry dates to easily see what’s most important to eat.